Editor’s Note: Editor’s note: An earlier version of this story first appeared in December.

-“It will be the biggest tax decrease, or tax cut, in the history of our country,” Trump said Friday at the White House.
+“It will be the biggest tax decrease, or tax cut, in the history of our country,” Trump said at the White House last month.

 The Treasury reports found that, since 1968, three other tax cut bills have been bigger: Reagan’s 1981 cuts, and two bills passed by Obama to extend the Bush tax cuts.
 Between 1940 and 1967, when the data is less reliable, three tax cuts were larger, two of them after the war, when rates were lowered again.

-Trump’s tax cut, by contrast, if it passes, is estimated to be about 1% of GDP per year.
-Even excluding Obama’s cuts -- which were really extensions of previous cuts -- Trump’s tax reform bill will have nowhere near the effect on revenue that Reagan’s did.
-Trump’s cuts for individuals are temporary in the Senate's legislation.
-So, like Bush, he’s really setting himself up for another president to get to take credit for his tax legislation in 2025.
+Trump’s tax cut, by contrast, is estimated to be about 1.1% of GDP per year.
+Even excluding Obama’s cuts – which were really extensions of previous cuts first enacted by Bush – Trump’s tax reform bill will have nowhere near the effect on revenue that Reagan’s did.
+Trump’s cuts for individuals are temporary.
+So, like Bush, he’s potentially setting himself up for another president to get to take credit for his tax legislation in 2025.

 Treasury Secretary Steve Mnuchin defended Trump’s claim to CNN’s Jake Tapper in November and made specific arguments about the sizes of specific elements of the plan, but did not have a compelling argument backing up the President’s more general claim.

-An open question, not answered by the Treasury report or answerable in the short-window in which the cuts are being pushed through, is whether this is the largest tax cut in history for corporations.
+An open question, not answered by the Treasury report, is whether this is the largest tax cut in history for corporations.
 Tax experts say it could be.
 The bill rolls back cuts on the individual side at the end of 2025 but keeps the corporate cuts in place.